elmariachi111/birthday-hackathon/src/data/rules.md

 *Why... in the world... would you do that?!* Simple answer: **Wild Code School is a no-shoes area**.
 So, make double sure to **wear socks** that can be shown on the internet ;)

 Bonus: you can extend this idea to a **team challenge** and build a smart **social media wall** that puts all the foot pictures on display.
 Footage, so to say.
+There's even a hack idea open for it: https://github.com/elmariachi111/birthday-hackathon/issues/9